Trauma & the Holidays: Navigating Difficult Emotions

 “Part of me wants connection, and part of me wants space.
 Both are welcome.”

-Truth-telling, even in quiet ways, can be deeply regulating.
+Truth-telling, even quietly to yourself, can be deeply regulating.

 2. Set Boundaries That Honor Your Nervous System